Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: All-Sky-All-Frequency Search

-~ The GW radiometer algorithm uses cross-correlation of data from geographically separated observatories.
-It is a semi-coherent search, in which data from the full observing runs is divided into small time segments and the correlation is performed segment-wise before combining with optimal weighting factors.
+~ The GW radiometer algorithm uses cross correlation of data from geographically separated observatories.
+It is a semicoherent search, in which data from the full observing runs is divided into small time segments and the correlation is performed segmentwise before combining with optimal weighting factors.
 We briefly outline the process of constructing estimators for $\mathcal{P}_\alpha(f)$ using this algorithm.
 The time-series data from the observing runs are divided in $\tau=192$ s long, 50\% Hann-windowed overlapping time segments~\cite{ASAF_O1-O3,LIGOScientific:2025bkz}.
-The search begins by constructing the Cross-Spectral Density (CSD), $C^I (t,f)$, as~\cite{Ain_2015,PhysRevD.104.022004},
+The search begins by constructing the cross-spectral density (CSD), $C^I (t,f)$, as~\cite{Ain_2015,PhysRevD.104.022004},

 where $ t $ is the time stamp of a given segment, and $ \overline{w_1 w_2}$ are window factors. $\tilde{s}_{I_i}(t,f)$ represents the short-term Fourier transform of data from detector $ I_i $ in the detector baseline $ I $.